radiant-rstats/radiant.multivariate/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
 There was one NOTE about a possibly mis-spelled word ("Analytics").
 The spelling is correct however.
-Could this word be added to the spell check database perhaps?

 ## Previous cran-comments